gheskett/sm64pc-music-dumper/README.md

 # Super Mario 64 Port

-## AUDIO DUMP PORT STUFFS
+## MUSIC DUMP PORT STUFFS

 ### Compilation

-- To compile Windows executable, use MSYS2 MinGW 64-bit as a terminal.
+- To compile executable for Windows, use MSYS2 MinGW 64-bit as a terminal.
 - Navigate to repo: `cd [Drive Letter]:/[Path]`
 - Compile: `make -j`

+* For more details on compilation and dependency prerequisites, please read the instructions lower in the README.

 ### Audio Dumping